-In honor of Mother’s Day on Sunday, WMAG pays tribute this week to our favorite working moms.
-We’re also cross-posting these tributes at Work It, Mom!, the new online community for professional moms, which is partnering with MomsRising on this project.
+In honor of Mother’s Day on Sunday, WMAG pays tribute this week to our favorite working moms with sharing about “stuff my mother taught me.”

 I always appreciated that my mom worked.
 She was a high school English teacher, which meant she usually got home in time to put a full meal on the table every evening.
 She also had summers off, which meant she got to spend more time than she probably really wanted with my sister and me during the hot, sticky Kansas dog days.
 We had it a bit easier than some families where Mom helps bring home the bacon, but still, I always knew that my mother worked.
 And I always knew that that was OK.